 You can best pair this color with creamy white and darker teal.

-Get a stick-on sample square of Sonoma Skies to test in your home.
+Get a stick-on samples of these colors to test in your home.

 Where to Use Spa?